liblit/uw-cs-letterhead/README.md

 option to leave these areas blank.
 Note that `preprinted` makes the `username=...` and `extension=...` options moot.

+The footer text on the first page of each letter uses the default sans-serif font.
+If you load other packages that change the default sans-serif font, that change will apply to the footer as well.

 Design
 ------

 The first page of each letter should closely resemble the preprinted departmental letterhead found in the `letterhead` printer on the 5th floor of the CS building.
-The following are known, intentional deviations from that paper reference:
+The following are known deviations from that paper reference:

 * This document class uses the official UW logo derived from material provided by